9

 2

 • I assumed his point was to map the current workflow state as accurately as possible rather than to start with a more idealized flow (most kanban proponents seem to prefer the former).
-It would make spotting immediate problems easier; in this case, I am guessing it would be the delays and info loss/alignment problems around the hand-offs. :) Dec 10, 2015 at 16:14
+It would make spotting immediate problems easier; in this case, I am guessing it would be the delays and info loss/alignment problems around the hand-offs. :) Commented Dec 10, 2015 at 16:14

 • Please be careful not to create a discussion in answers.
 SE should not be a discussion site - each answer should stand independent, address the question and only the question.
 Obviously we bend the rules slightly here and there, but we should avoid things that take us too far from this goal.